Q: Why eat BUFF?

 Q: Can i order your Big Rock Bison online?

-A: At this point no. We are happy to sell our BUFF Hi5! sticks and BUFF Rustic Salami along with some other BUFF products here on the website.
-But shipping frozen meat from the farm here is a huge undertaking that we aren’t quite ready to tackle.
-So we have hooked up with NIKU Farms - www.nikufarms.com to ship our frozen meat across Ontario.
+A: At this point no. We are happy to sell our BUFF sticks and BUFF Rustic Salami here on the website.
+But shipping frozen meat from the farm is not our expertise.
+So we have partnered up with NIKU Farms - www.nikufarms.com to ship our frozen meat across Ontario.

 We also are happy to sell farm direct by appointment – every farm purchase gets a 10min bison tour!
 And from our select retailers.
-In Bruce Peninsula and Lake Huron cottage country at Lamblicious in Wiarton, North Sauble Meats and More in Sauble Beach.
+In Bruce Peninsula and Lake Huron cottage country at Lamblicious in Wiarton, North Sauble Meats and More in Sauble Beach and Southampton Meat Market in Southampton ON.

 Q: Is Bison “Gamey” tasting?

 A: Animal meat is flavored by whatever the animal eats during its life.
 So wild animals have a more “earthy” taste as they eat what is most natural – wild grasses, and legumes.
-Our Big Rock Bison are fed only 100% grass.
 The bison and beef used in our BUFF sticks are from reputable, upstanding farming operations that allow the animals to graze naturally but they may see a grain ration in their lifetime, so we cannot say that they are 100% grass fed – but we are certain that they are raised and harvested in the way which aligns with our farm practices.